Signatures of Self-Organised Criticality in an Ultracold Atomic Gas

-Importantly, the full dynamical many-body problem described by Eq.~(\ref{eq:langevin}) is remarkably difficult to solve theoretically, either analytically or numerically for large system sizes and in more than one spatial dimension~\cite{Dickman1994,Dornic2005}.
-As a result, many properties of this system are still actively debated, such as the crucial question of whether the system self-organises towards a truly critical state, and whether it fulfils universal scaling relations conjectured for SOC~\cite{Munoz1996,Bonachela2009}.
+Theoretically solving the full dynamical many-body problem described by Eq.~(\ref{eq:langevin}) beyond the mean-field level is formidably difficult, particularly for large system sizes and in more than one spatial dimension, due to the presence of multiplicative noise and the importance of strong spatio-temporal correlations~\cite{Dickman1994,Dornic2005}.
+As a result, many properties of this class of systems are still actively debated, such as the crucial question of whether the system self-organises towards a truly critical state, and whether it fulfils universal scaling relations conjectured for SOC~\cite{Munoz1996,Bonachela2009}.
 In particular, the non-equilibrium critical exponents for the model described by Eq.~(\ref{eq:langevin}) have not been reliably determined beyond the mean field level.
 Limiting cases have been fully addressed, instead.
 For example, in the case that $b=\tau=0$ (number conserving and Markovian limit) the critical behaviour is governed by a critical point in the directed percolation universality class~\cite{henkel2008non,Gutierrez2017}.
 How this universality changes in the non-commuting limit of $b$ being small but non-vanishing is not conclusively understood~\cite{Munoz1996,Bonachela2009}, but we expect it to be strongly modified since, in a renormalisation group picture, the fully attractive SOC fixed point does not feature a relevant direction as is the case for directed percolation.
 In the non-interacting case $\kappa=0$, the model features a Gaussian fixed point (with respect to $\kappa$) in the dynamical percolation universality class~\cite{henkel2008non}.
 However, this is presumably not smoothly connected to the Wilson-Fisher fixed point of the interacting non-Markovian problem.
-In what follows, we experimentally uncover universal properties of this elusive model and provide a first experimental determination of one of its critical exponents.
+Even with state of the art numerical methods a precise determination of the critical properties represents a substantial challenge~\cite{Dickman1994,Dornic2005}.
+In what follows, we experimentally implement this elusive model and and provide a first experimental characterisation of some of its scale invariant properties as the system approaches the non-equilibrium critical point.